Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Methods

 where $m_i$, $n_i$, and $\ell$ are integers.
 Because inversion symmetry is broken, a Dzyaloshinksii-Moriya interaction (DMI) is allowed, with the general form

 where the sum $<i,j>$ is over in-plane nearest neighbors on sites ${\mathbf r}_i$ and ${\mathbf r}_j$.
-Because the atomic unit cell is not centrosymmetric, a DMI is allowed and should be included.
-Based on symmetry, the DMI vector must be directed along the crystallographic $c$ axis (which we take to be parallel to the Cartesian $z$ axis).
+Based on symmetry, the DMI vector must be directed along the crystallographic $c$ axis.
 There are then two possible ways to arrange the DMI vectors, along the $+z$ axis or along the $-z$ axis.
 We do not know if the DMI vectors point up or down but for the purposes of our work here, which one is lower in energy is immaterial, and we will take the DMI vectors to point up.
-We will also assume that there is a single-site anisotropy with the $ab$-plane an easy plane, consistent with the experimentally observed larger out-of-plane suscpetibility than in-plane one\cite{ghimire2018large}.
+We will also assume that there is a single-site anisotropy with the $ab$-plane an easy plane, consistent with the experimentally observed larger out-of-plane susceptibility than in-plane one\cite{ghimire2018large}.
 The 3D classical Hamiltonian is then

 The nearest-neighbor in-plane exchange interaction is

 where we will take $J$ to be unity and to be the energy scale.
 We include an in-plane next-nearest neighbor exchange

 where the notation $<<i,j>>$ means that $i$ and $j$ are in-plane next-nearest neighbors.
 The near-neighbor out-of-plane exchange is